 Eliminating Rodents Safely - Cut Off Food Supplies

 How can you eliminate rodents safely and effectively?
 First, cut off their food supply.
 Keep all food in tightly closed containers that are vermin-proof.
 Clean up any food spills immediately and never leave food or garbage out to temp rats to come and dine.
 Ensure that your trashcan and dumpster are sealed and don’t throw scraps in the yard for wildlife.
-Seal all holes and cracks around your home, so they don’t become potential rat doorways.Using Humane Traps
+Seal all holes and cracks around your home, so they don’t become potential rat doorways.Using Quick-Kill Traps

 When no surplus food is available, rat traps can be more productive.
 While the old-fashioned snap traps work well for mice, the larger ones made for rats don’t always do the trick.
 Rats are intelligent and can often learn how to spring the trap without harm.